fogbow/Shibboleth-Authentication-Application/deploy/README.md

-Installation of a Shibboleth Authentication Application site
+Installation of a Shibboleth Authentication Application
 ==========

-A detailed guide on how to install a shibboleth authentication application site is available [here](documentation/1.0-install-shibboleth-auth-app-site.md).
+A detailed guide on how to install a shibboleth authentication application is available [here](documentation/1.0-install-shibboleth-auth-app-site.md).